Welcome to the 4-H Youth and Adult Leadership website

 Club Officers

 4-H clubs elect a president, vice president, secretary, treasurer, and reporter.
-Other officers, who may be elected or appointed, can include committee chairs (program, telephone, health, safety, conservation, etc.), song leaders, game leaders, and sergeant of arms.
+Other officers, who may be elected or appointed, can include committee chairs (program, telephone, health, safety, conservation, etc.), song leaders, game leaders, and sergeants of arms.
 Officers usually serve for one year.

 Exchange, Interstate

 This is a popular activity for older 4-H'ers and adults.
-Maryland counties that are interested in exchange will respond and begin the process of planning dates, activities, etc. Maryland usually receives many requests for exchanges because of our proximity to Washington, DC, the Chesapeake Bay, and the Atlantic Ocean.
+Maryland counties that are interested in exchange will respond and begin the process of planning dates, activities, etc. Maryland usually receives many exchange requests because of our proximity to Washington, DC, the Chesapeake Bay, and the Atlantic Ocean.
 The typical exchange involves 8 to 12 teens and

 IFYE